The Garden is a permission slip — to be true to yourself, and that includes acting like a fool in the eyes of the world, for the glory of God.

 I’m not being modest!

-I’m a Costco of inadequacy!
+I’m a graveyard of flaws and weaknesses,!

-So lavishly, ludicrously, comically unqualified that
+So lavishly, ludicrously, comically unqualified

-The only possible explanation is
+That the only possible explanation is

 God got bored, looked down and said,